Heights council approves pay scale bump for police, fire, EMS

 HARKER HEIGHTS — The Harker Heights City Council on Tuesday unanimously approved pay scale adjustments for mission-essential workers, including a tenure-based pay plan for police officers and firefighters.

-According to a report by city staff, the increases are designed to keep the city in a competitive position in the marketplace.
+According to a report by city staff, the increases are designed to keep the city competitive position in the marketplace.

 According to the staff report, the pay bumps will be used to enhance recruitment and retention.